jessepav/lacygoill-wiki-backup/vim/complete.md

 # ?

-Explain why we shouldn't alter 'isk' from a condition (`s:setup_isk()`); instead we must redefine a problematic default method.
+Explain  why we  shouldn't  alter `'isk'`  from  a condition  (`s:setup_isk()`);
+instead we must redefine a problematic default method.

 Update:
 I don't remember why I wrote this...
-I suspect it was because we restored 'isk' from a timer.
+I suspect it was because we restored `'isk'` from a timer.
 Indeed, suppose we have a chain of 2 methods `A-B`:

     A saves 'isk', starts a timer to restore it, alters 'isk', but fails to complete B saves 'isk', starts a timer to restore it, alters 'isk', and succeeds

-The timer from A will correctly restore 'isk', but the one from B will NOT.
+The timer from  A will correctly restore  `'isk'`, but the one from  B will *not*.
-Because when B was called, it saved the version of 'isk' modified by A.
+Because when B was called, it saved the version of `'isk'` modified by A.
-In the end, 'isk' has now the value set by A.
+In the end, `'isk'` has now the value set by A.
 It's just a theory though, as I don't remember what was the issue...

 I suppose the solution was to restore the option from an autocmd listening